Editorial Policies

 Open Access Policy:

-SJOM follows the principles of open access, ensuring that research articles are freely available to the global research community without any subscription or paywall barriers.
+SEIJOM follows the principles of open access, ensuring that research articles are freely available to the global research community without any subscription or paywall barriers.
 This allows researchers, scholars, and the public at large to access, read, download, and cite the published articles without any restrictions, facilitating the advancement of knowledge and fostering interdisciplinary collaborations.

 Copyright Policy:

-SJOM adopts a Creative Commons Attribution 4.0 International (CC BY 4.0) license for all published articles.
-This means that authors retain the copyright of their work and grant SJOM the right to publish and distribute the article under the terms of the CC BY 4.0 license.
+SEIJOM adopts a Creative Commons Attribution 4.0 International (CC BY 4.0) license for all published articles.
+This means that authors retain the copyright of their work and grant SEIJOM the right to publish and distribute the article under the terms of the CC BY 4.0 license.
 This allows others to share, adapt, and build upon the work, as long as they provide proper attribution to the original source.

 Licensing Policy:

-By publishing in SJOM, authors agree to the terms of the CC BY 4.0 license, which enables the unrestricted use, distribution, and reproduction of their articles, both commercially and non-commercially.
+By publishing in SEIJOM, authors agree to the terms of the CC BY 4.0 license, which enables the unrestricted use, distribution, and reproduction of their articles, both commercially and non-commercially.
 This licensing policy promotes the free flow of knowledge and encourages collaboration and innovation within the academic community.

 At SEISENSE we guarantee that no university library or individual reader will ever have to buy a subscription or pay any pay-per-view fees to access articles in the electronic version of the journal.
 So, there is no submission or publication fee for the journal.
 We do not want fees to prevent the publication of worthy work.

-The SJOM allows and encourages authors to deposit their pre-and post-prints in Open-Access institutional archives or repositories.
+The SEIJOM allows and encourages authors to deposit their pre-and post-prints in Open-Access institutional archives or repositories.
 All authors hold full copyright and self-archiving rights.
 Authors can archive their articles in open access repositories as “post-prints”.
 To digitally preserve all published scholarly content, the SEISENSE Journal of Management commits to submitting all its journals' metadata to PKP Preservation Network (PN).

 All articles published in SEISENSE receive a DOI and are permanently published.
 SEISENSE participates in the CrossMark scheme, a multi-publisher initiative that has developed a standard way for readers to locate the current version of an article.
 By applying the CrossMark policies, SEISENSE is committed to maintaining the content it publishes and alerting readers to changes if and when they occur.
 Clicking on the CrossMark logo (at the top of each SEISENSE article) will give you the current status of an article and direct you to the latest published version.